ivangfr/springboot-react-jwt-token/README.md

   - Copy the `accessToken` value (**without** the double quotes)

-  - Click on the `Authorize` button on the top of the page
+  - Click the `Authorize` button at the top of the page

-  - On `Value` input field, paste the copied token
+  - In `Value` input field, paste the copied token

-  - Click on `Authorize` and then on `Close`
+  - Click `Authorize` button and then, click `Close` button

-  - To create an order, click on `order-controller`.
-Then, click on `POST /api/orders` and on `Try it out`
+  - To create an order, click `POST /api/orders` and then, click `Try it out` button

   - Provide the `description` of the order
     ```
     { "description": "Buy two iPhones" }
     ```

-  - Click on `Execute` button.
+  - Click `Execute` button.
 It should return something like
     ```
     Code: 200
     {